rajs1006/DataScience/sensordata/README.md

 Monitoring the performance of deployed models is vital for analysis and explanation.  _Evidently API_ for model monitoring, allowing organizations to track and analyze results effectively.
 There are Paid tools as well like _Arize_, _Aporia_, _FiddlerAI_

+**CI/CD**

+Continuous Integration and Delivery is very important as it helps minimize a developer's time to release the model.
+A tagging based process can be introduced to enable the A/B testing.

+_Example_:

+	Model 1 can be release as github tag A, which further will create a container image, a display name with A and if needed resources with named A
+   	Model 2 can be release as github tag B, which further will create a container image, a display name with B and if needed resources with named B

+   	When the model needed to be swicthed jut redirect the traffiic or switch off the first model entirely.

 ## Explanation:

 **Local/Dev**